Donate Online

 10. How does the DAWS Shelter Veterinary Clinic support the DAWS mission?

 Danbury Animal Welfare Society’s Internal Clinic supports the Organization’s Mission by providing quality medical care for cats and dogs in shelter or foster care environments prior to adoption.
-Visit the Clinic page to read more.
+Visit the Community Services page to read more.

 Return to the list of questions